Ottawa's mayor says nearly a year after the convoy, it's time to reopen once-occupied street | CBC News

 People may be able to drive past Parliament Hill again pending a city vote

-Bylaw to close down segment of downtown Ottawa street expired at end of 2022
+Bylaw to close down part of Wellington Street expired at end of 2022

 Mayor Mark Sutcliffe said he's "really excited" to hash out a long-term plan for Wellington Street with the federal government, but a final decision is more than a year off.